 Glutamine is the most abundant conditionally essential amino acid, in the entire human body.
 More commonly used as a sports supplement for post-workout recovery and soreness, glutamine has gained immense popularity for its added health benefits.
-In addition to exercise recovery, studies suggest that adding glutamine rich foods to your diet can support your gut and digestive health, improve inflammatory bowel disease such as leaky gut, chrons, and IBS, and strengthen your immune system.
+In addition to exercise recovery, studies suggest that adding glutamine-rich foods to your diet can support your gut and digestive health, improve inflammatory bowel diseases such as leaky gut, chrons, and IBS, and strengthen your immune system.
 Below you’ll find a list of the best glutamine-rich foods to include in your diet, to help promote better performance, better recovery, and optimize the way you live.

 What Is Glutamine And What Does It Do?

 Glutamine is a conditionally essential amino acid.
 Conditional, meaning that under certain conditions, it goes from nonessential to essential.
 During times of increased physical stress or trauma, glutamine stores are depleted and must be obtained from your diet or supplementation.

 Glutamine is vital in the process of nitrogen transport between tissues, in acid-base regulation, gluconeogenesis, and as a precursor of nucleotide bases and the antioxidant glutathione.
 L-Glutamine helps direct the body where and when to place nitrogen atoms in order to rebuild and repair muscle tissue.
 In order to build muscle mass and strength, you need to maintain a positive nitrogen balance and help your body recover.
 Therefore, glutamine is vital for exercise recovery as well as rebuilding your gut lining to protect from bacteria and invading pathogens.

 Foods high in glutamine are found in relatively higher concentrations in animal proteins and vegetables.